abdul-mustapha/react-coding-challenge/README.md

 ## Setup

-To get started, install the dependencies with `yarn install`.
+To get started, install the dependencies with `npm install`.

-Run the application with `yarn start`.
+Run the application with `npm start`.

 Launch application in browser at [http://localhost:5173](http://localhost:5173).